 I knew something was wrong, but I didn’t recognize myself in what I’d always heard about postpartum depression.
 My mental picture was of a woman who wouldn’t get out of bed, couldn’t stop crying, never got dressed, and hated her baby.

 Me?
-I knew I was taking good care of my daughter and I loved her deeply, despite occasional uncomfortable feelings.
+I knew I was taking good care of my daughter and I loved her deeply, despite uncomfortable feelings.
 I got dressed every day and I wasn’t crying (much).
 I laughed, I visited friends, sometimes I even cooked dinner.

 Still, I went to a lactation consultant and a doctor.
 They told me to stop worrying, but the doctor gave me a referral to a social worker without saying why.
 That confused me, but I went anyway.
 The social worker also told me to relax and said I was fine.
 She didn’t give me any kind of formal assessment.
 She never mentioned the words “postpartum depression” or “postpartum anxiety.”
 I left her office still knowing something was wrong, but even more confused as to what it could be.